generationai/NCAT-MassComm-2020/README.md

 # NCAT-MassComm-2020
 This lesson uses a lexicon-based sentiment analysis approach to analyze customers' tweets with major airlines during the Covid-19 pandemic.
+The lesson is derived in-part from Ashwin Malshé's Sentiment Analysis from UTSA's contribution to the genAI Consortium.

 ## Motivation and Essential Understandings